mitchins/ComfyAI/README.md

 - **ConditionalSaveImage** – Smart image saving based on boolean conditions
 - Perfect for quality filtering and automated workflows

-**All nodes work with any OpenAI-compatible API endpoint** – use local models, cloud services, or the included lightweight ONNX server.
+**All nodes work with any OpenAI-compatible API endpoint** – use local models, cloud services, or the **separate ImageAIServer** for local inference.

 ---